 TMY V08

-If you just want a big screen on the bedroom wall for as little as possible, an entry-level LED projector like the TMY V08 gets you there for around $120.
+If you just want a big screen on the bedroom wall for as little as possible, an entry-level LED projector like the TMY V08 gets you there — it lists for $79.99 and regularly discounts to around $50-56, per current retail listings.
 You give up smart-TV polish, real brightness, and quiet running — its fan is the most audible here — but in a fully dark room with a streaming stick plugged in, it puts a watchable 1080p image on the wall for a fraction of the cost of our top picks.
 For more sub-$500 options, see our best budget projector guide.

 How to choose a bedroom projector